apollo

 Pregnancy

-DICYCLOMINE+PARACETAMOL should be used during pregnancy only if potential benefit over weigh potential risk to fetus.
+Dicyclomine+paracetamol should be used during pregnancy only if the potential benefit outweighs the potential risk to the fetus.

 • Safety Warning